FalkorDB

 (:Rider {name:'Andrea Dovizioso'})-[:rides]->(:Team {name:'Ducati'})""")

-# Query which riders represents Yamaha?
+# Query which riders represent Yamaha?

 res = g.query("""MATCH (r:Rider)-[:rides]->(t:Team)